-Engine priming İS achieved by use of a priming pump which takes fuel from the housing and filter delivers it to the inlet manifold.
+Engine priming is achieved by use of a priming pump which takes fuel from the filter housing and delivers it to the inlet manifold.

 The fuel system is monitored for contents and pressure and the fuel drains allow any water to be removed before flight.